Trogón Coliblanco

 Green-backed Trogon

-Appearance: The Green-backed Trogon (Trogon viridis) is a medium-sized bird with a green upper body, a vivid red belly, and a distinctive white band across its chest.
-It has a rounded head, short neck, and a relatively large bill.
+Appearance: The Green-backed Trogon is a medium-sized bird with a green upper body, a vivid red belly with a white band across its chest.
+It has a rounded head, short neck, and a large bill.
 The male and female Green-backed Trogons exhibit similar plumage, distinguished mainly by subtle differences in brightness and color saturation.

-Habitat: Green-backed Trogons are typically found in tropical and subtropical forests, including rainforests, montane forests, and wooded areas near streams or rivers.
-In Colombia, they can be found in various regions with suitable forest habitat, including the Amazon Basin, and the Eastern part of Colombia.
+Habitat: Green-backed Trogons are found in tropical and subtropical forests, including rainforests, montane forests, and wooded areas near streams or rivers.
+They are found in various regions with acceptable forest habitat, including the Amazon Basin, and the Eastern part of the country.

 Breeding: Green-backed Trogons typically nest in tree cavities or old woodpecker holes, where the female lays a small clutch of eggs.
 Both parents take turns incubating the eggs and caring for the young chicks.
 The nesting period and parental care can vary depending on environmental conditions and food availability.

-Conservation Status: The Green-backed Trogon is generally considered to be of least concern in terms of conservation status, according to the IUCN.
+Conservation Status: The Green-backed Trogon is considered to be of Least Concern in terms of conservation status, according to the IUCN.

 MALE